 This goes back to grade school.
-If you want to do something well, you should learn as much as you can about it first.
-You’re on the right track by reading this article, but there’s so much more you’ll want to know before approaching your first VCs.
+If you want to do something well, you should first learn as much as you can about it.
+You’re on the right track by reading this article, but there is so much more you’ll want to know before approaching your first VCs.

-Now that you have your approach techniques and ideas, you’ll want to learn as much about each VCs business as you possibly can before taking any more steps.
+Now that you have your approach techniques and ideas, you’ll want to learn as much about each VC’s portfolio as you possibly can before taking any more steps.

 Check their website at the start to see if your business fits their portfolio at all.
 It’s not worth chasing down investors that wouldn’t have any interest in what you’re offering.

-While you are browsing LinkedIn and Facebook, you’ll get a good feel for who they are connected with and who they trust.
+While you are browsing LinkedIn and Facebook, you’ll get a good feel for who the VCs are connected with and who they trust.
 This is where a warm introduction can be developed.

-When a trusted friend recommends someone else, that trust passes through.
+When a trusted friend refers a founding team, there is a better chance of developing a relationship.
 Trust is one of the most important parts of business.
 When it comes to money, trust is everything.
 The VC will need to trust you since you are the spokesperson for your business.
 Secure a warm introduction and you are miles ahead of anyone else.

 You could do this by meeting with someone in their network to discuss your business, or you may already have a great connection who would be willing to recommend you.